lggaray/CMV-Classifier/README.md

 The goal of this project is to build a classifier that identifies attack and support argumentative relations between pairs of comments in online debates.
 We used the [Change My View (CMV) subreddit](https://www.reddit.com/r/changemyview/) as a corpus.
 We chose this forum because its content is mainly argumentative and because it is ruled by guidelines that make the construction of a dataset easier.

-## Dataset

-According to one of the [subreddit's rules](https://www.reddit.com/r/changemyview/wiki/rules), "direct responses to a CMV post must challenge at least one aspect of OP’s current view."
-Based on this assumption, we extracted all the post and first-level comment tuples and labeled them as positive.
-We got 31580 positive examples.

-We were able to spot a significant number of support relations thanks to the [Delta System](https://www.reddit.com/r/changemyview/wiki/deltasystem), a set of rules that encourages users to reply to comments that changed their view with a delta symbol and an explanation of the change.
-This explanation can thus be considered to be in a support relation to its parent.
-Whenever someone awards a delta, a [DeltaBot](https://www.reddit.com/r/changemyview/wiki/deltasystem#wiki_deltabot_code) ensures that the rules are being followed and confirms the award.
-We identified 4262 negative tuples with this method.
-However, due to bugs in the DeltaBot, a large number of examples weren't correct.
-We filtered non-support tuples by eliminating those that didn't contain the word "delta" or a delta symbol in the child.
-We were left with 1841 tuples.

-In addition, we extracted 846 tuples that mentioned support keywords or phrases like "i agree", "that's true" and "see your point" in the child.
-We then hand-labeled 148 of this candidate tuples as negative.

-As the number of positive examples was a lot larger than the number of negative ones, we undersampled the positive dataset to 1989 tuples.

 ## Data structure